 We all have the same 24 hours in a day.
 So why does time seems to speed up (and run out) when it’s time to work or homeschool?

-While getting the kids up, putting breakfast on the table, starting today’s lesson, and even thinking about working, hours seem to zoom by.
+While getting the kids up, putting breakfast on the table, starting today’s lesson, and even thinking about working, hours zoom by.

 Solution: Time-Blocking & Transition Time

-This is one of the WFH mistakes that moms make yet I don’t believe it gets the attention it deserves.
+This is one of the WFH mistakes moms make, yet I don’t believe it gets the attention it deserves.

-For whatever reason, you’ve made the decision to work from home – and that’s okay!
+For whatever reason, you’ve decided to work from home – and that’s okay!
 There will be days when all the assignments won’t be completed.
 There may be a deadline or two missed.
 And that’s part of the journey.

-Sometimes, you might find that you miss a family activity because you’re trying to finish a project.
+Sometimes, you might miss a family activity because you’re trying to finish a project.
 And that leads to even more mom guilt.
 Don’t let it!